-Our doctoral program accommodates approximately 20 students, with approximately 4 new Ph.D. degrees awarded each year.
+Our doctoral program accommodates approximately 20 students, with approximately four new Ph.D. degrees awarded each year.
 Training in the program includes course work in the student's area of emphasis, as well as methods courses, breadth requirements, and research experience under the supervision of a faculty mentor.
 Training and experience in college-level teaching is an important part of the program, and students also receive training and experience in grant writing.
-Student support is available through teaching assistantships, research assistantships, and teaching stipends.